Isaiah 14: Verse 3

-Fall of the King of Babylon (14:4–21)
+The Parable against the King of Babylon (14:4–21)

+The mashal, or the parable against the king of Babylon is the oracle revealed to Isaiah the prophet.
+It is also considered a proverb.
+The parable is 18 verses long from verse 4 to verse 21.

+Hebrew Text

+The following table shows the Hebrew text of Isaiah 14:4-21 with vowels alongside an English translation based upon the JPS 1917 translation (now in the public domain).

+Trivia

-The song in verses 4b–21 could be secondarily applied to Sargon II, who died in 705 BCE and his body was never recovered from the battlefield.
+The song in verses 4b–21 could be secondarily applied to Sargon II, who died in 705 BCE and whose body was never recovered from the battlefield and thus never buried.
 Here, Sargon ("King of Assyria" in Isaiah 20:1) is called the "King of Babylon" because from 710–707 BCE he ruled in Babylon and even reckoned his regnal year on this basis (as seen in Cyprus Stela, II.
 21–22).